-URING the last two decades many different nonlinear models have been proposed in the literature to model and forecast exchange rates.
+During the last two decades many different nonlinear models have been proposed in the literature to model and forecast exchange rates.
 Several authors claimed that exchange rates are rather unpredictable, and that a random walk model is often a better predictor than concurrent nonlinear models.
-See, for example, [3], [9], [21], and [22].
+See for example, Chang and Osler (1999), Gencay (1999), Meese and Rose (1991), and Meese and Rose (1990).
 With this concern in mind, some questions should be raised: How relevant is the nonlinearity in the series?
 Is the nonlinearity uniformly spread?
 Are nonlinear models better predictors?
 If there are periods of the series with no nonlinearity, what is the lost (if any) of applying a nonlinear model?
-Without having the intention of solving these fundamental and complex questions, this paper addresses the problem by benchmarking two nonlinear alternatives against the linear autoregressive (AR) and the random walk (RW) models.
+Without having the intention of solving these fundamental and complex questions, this paper addresses the problem by benchmarking two nonlinear alternatives against the linear AutoRegressive (AR) and the Random Walk (RW) models.
 Several monthly exchange rates time series are used.
-For similar papers, see [26] and [24].
+For similar papers, see Sarantis (1999) and Qi and Wu (to appear).

-The nonlinear alternatives considered in this paper are the artificial neural network (ANN) model [14] and a novel flexible model called the neuro-coefficient smooth transition autoregression (NCSTAR).
-The NCSTAR specification can be interpreted as a linear model where its coefficients are given by a single hidden layer feedforward neural network and has the main advantage of nesting several well-known nonlinear formulations, such as the self-exciting threshold autoregression (SETAR) [30], [31], the smooth transition autoregression (STAR) [2], [16], [28], and the ANN model.
-Furthermore, if the neural network is interpreted as a nonparametric universal approximation to any Borel-measurable function, the NCSTAR model is directly comparable to the functional coefficient
+The nonlinear alternatives considered in this paper are the Artificial Neural Network (ANN) model (Kuan and White 1994) and a novel flexible model called the Neuro-Coefficient Smooth Transition AutoRegression (NCSTAR) (Medeiros and Veiga 2000b).
+The NCSTAR specification can be interpreted as a linear model where its coefficients are given by a single hidden layer feedforward neural network and has the main advantage of nesting several well-known nonlinear formulations, such as, the Self-Exciting Threshold AutoRegression (SETAR) (Tong 1978, Tong and Lim 1980), the Smooth Transition AutoRegression (STAR) (Chan and Tong 1986, Luukkonen, Saikkonen and Teräsvirta 1988, Teräsvirta 1994), and the ANN model.
+Furthermore, if the neural network is interpreted as a nonparametric universal approximation to any Borel-measurable function, the NCSTAR model is directly comparable to the Functional Coefficient AutoRegression (FAR) (Chen and Tsay 1993) and the Single-Index Coefficient Regression model (Xia and Li 1999).
+A modelling strategy for the NCSTAR model was developed in Medeiros and Veiga (2000a) and Medeiros and Veiga (to appear).